 An Archaeological Studies major consists of at least 10 full academic courses to be distributed as follows:

 2. In addition, at least 4 full academic courses from the following departments: Anthropology, Art, Classics, Religion.
 There should be at least 2 courses in 2 of these departments.
-These courses may include: Anthropology (relevant courses), Art (ancient art courses in the 200 - 400 ranges); Classics (103, 104, and courses with a material culture emphasis); and Religion (courses with a material culture emphasis).
+These courses may include: Anthropology (relevant courses), Art (ancient art courses in the 200 - 400 ranges); Classics (103, 104, and courses with a material culture emphasis in the 200 range); and Religion (courses with a material culture emphasis).
 Among these, students must take at least one seminar.

 3. Three full academic courses in natural science, mathematics.
 Geology 120 and a course in statistics are strongly recommended and to be taken as early in the major as possible.
 Majors may also find GEOL 235 Applied GIS useful (this course has a prerequisite of GEOL 120).
-Other courses should be selected in close consultation with the major advisor and may include relevant courses in: Biology, Chemistry, Computer Science, Environmental Studies (courses that have the NS designation), Geology, Mathematics, Statistics, and Physics.
+Other courses should be selected in close consultation with the major advisor and may include relevant courses in: Biology; Chemistry; Computer Science; Environmental Studies (courses that have the NS designation); Geology; Mathematics; and Physics.

 4. One full academic course or equivalent of field or laboratory experience (Archaeological Studies 200 or equivalent).
-This experience can be gained through internships or participation in an archaeological field school.
+This experience can be gained through internships or participation in an archeological field school.

-For further information about the Archaeological Studies major, students should contact the chair.
+For further information about the archeological studies major, students should contact Susan Kane (Art Department).